Iran threatens to charge ships for using Strait of Hormuz.

 Perspectives

-• The Strait of Hormuz remains open with restrictions.
+- The Strait of Hormuz remains a strategically important waterway.

-Israel believes the agreement does not apply to Lebanon.
+Israel states the agreement does not apply to Lebanon.

 Der Spiegel